grycap/cobeats/README.md

 It is included all information about loads needed for simulation.

+Change instalation diretory in bin/run_compare.sh in BASE variable for your instalation directory

+BASE=/full_instalation_directory

 ## Basic execution example

 For basic execution run ./bin/run_compare.sh with options.
 First parameter is algorithm used and second one is load type.